Kuo-Fong Ma

+Early life and education

+Ma was born in 1963 at Su'ao, Taiwan.
+She graduated from National Central University in 1985 and received her master's degree in oceanography in 1987 from National Taiwan University.
+She then completed doctoral studies in the United States, earning her Ph.D. in seismology from the California Institute of Technology in 1993.

 Career

-Ma was born in 1963 at Su'ao, Taiwan.
-She graduated from National Central University in 1985 and received her master's degree in 1987 from the Institute of Oceanography at National Taiwan University.
-In 1993, she earned a PhD degree from the Division of Geological and Planetary Sciences at Caltech.

 She is currently the Chief Scientist of the Taiwan Earthquake Research Center, a Distinguished Research Fellow at the Institute of Earth Sciences, Academia Sinica, a professor in the Earth Sciences Department of National Central University, and the founder and Director of the Earthquake- Disaster & Risk Evaluation and Risk Management (E-DREaM) Center.
 She is also a member of the Global Earthquake Model.

 Ma was one of the Ten Outstanding Young Women of Republic of China of the year 2000 and received the Academic Award of Ministry of Education in 2007.
 In 2011, she was awarded a Taiwan Outstanding Women in Science (TOWIS) prize and the annual science prize from the Chien-Shiung Wu Education Foundation.

 She received a Ministry of Education National Chair Professorship in 2013.
 In 2019, she was elected as a fellow of the American Geophysical Union.